oauthstuff/draft-ietf-oauth-security-topics/A02_recommendations.md

 ## Client Authentication
-Authorization servers SHOULD use client authentication if possible.
+Authorization servers SHOULD enforce client authentication if possible.

-It is RECOMMENDED to use asymmetric (public-key based) methods for client authentication such as mTLS [@!RFC8705] or using signed JWTs ("Private Key JWT") in accordance with [@!RFC7521] and [@!RFC7523] (in [@OpenID.Core] defined as the client authentication method `private_key_jwt`).
+It is RECOMMENDED to use asymmetric cryptography for client authentication, such as mTLS [@!RFC8705] or signed JWTs ("Private Key JWT") in accordance with [@!RFC7521] and [@!RFC7523] (in [@OpenID.Core] defined as the client authentication method `private_key_jwt`).
-When such methods for client authentication are used, authorization servers do not need to store sensitive symmetric keys, making these methods more robust against a number of attacks.
+When asymmetric cryptography for client authentication is used, authorization servers do not need to store sensitive symmetric keys, making these methods more robust against leakage of keys.

-## Other Recommendations
+## Other Recommendations {#other_recommendations}

-The use of OAuth Metadata [@!RFC8414] can help to improve the security of OAuth
+The use of OAuth Authorization Server Metadata [@!RFC8414] can help to improve the security of OAuth
 deployments:

  * It ensures that security features and other new OAuth features can be enabled